Example Program 1: MM_S1_Vis_Basic

 CALL: MM_Status := MM_Switch_Model(1, 1);

-• The first 1: Mech-Vision project ID.
+• First 1: The Mech-Vision project ID.

 Trigger the Mech-Vision project to run